FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Scoring Formats in FPL Draft (Classic vs Head-to-Head)

 FPL Draft uses the same player scoring system as Classic FPL.
-Goals, assists, clean sheets, bonus points, yellow and red cards — everything is calculated according to the standard Fantasy Premier League rules.
+Goals, assists, clean sheets, bonus points, yellow and red cards: all scored according to the standard Fantasy Premier League rules.
+The format you choose, though, determines how the league table works.

 Player Scoring System (Same in Both Formats)